DexterDick/E-Commerce-back-End/README.md

 ## Usage

-Please run the following commands in the project root of project:
+Please run the following commands in the project root of the project:

 1. npm i
 2. mysql -u root -p